A GUIDE TO HOMESCHOOLING AND STEM

 What Are Some Challenges for Families When Homeschooling

 Many parents struggle between establishing an efficient homeschooling program while also trying to work or make a living.
-This unbalance can create an environment of broken routines and uncertainty.
+This imbalance can create an environment of broken routines and uncertainty.
 Both families and children are found struggling to meet homeschooling expectations.

 Anxiety